-The Economic Regeneration service aims to stimulate, support sustainable economic growth and inclusive communities.
+The Economic Development Service aims to stimulate, support sustainable economic growth and inclusive communities.

 The Wiltshire One Public Estate Programme was established in 2013 and works to identify opportunities through combined estate which in turn help to realise savings and improve services.
 The Wiltshire One Public Estate Partnership meets bi- monthly and has members from the following public sector organisations:

 Police Crime Commissioning Unit (PCC), NHS Clinical Commissioning Group (CCG), NHS Property, NHS Acute Trusts, Wiltshire Ambulance Service, Dorset and Wiltshire Fire Service, Wiltshire Council, Ministry of Defence, Avon and Wiltshire Partnership & Swindon and Wiltshire Local Enterprise Partnership.

 Wiltshire Council's Economic Regeneration team supports the Wiltshire Market Towns Forum, a partnership of 20 Town Councils.
 The Forum was created to develop complementary town strategies, it promotes networking amongst members to share common goals and objectives to support town centre regeneration.

 The aim is to create self-reliant and resilient towns which are better equipped to support themselves.
 Key to achieving this is to create a framework of support which is tailored in such a way as to treat towns as distinct and unique.

 To facilitate this, the Regeneration team organise events and conferences throughout the year.
 These events are attended by Town Clerks, Councillors, Officials and Business organisations.
 Conferences will have a particular focus such as: Resilient Towns, Tourism, Wayfinding, Funding and Grants, Markets and Festivals.

 Through this initiative, the Economic Regeneration team has established a productive and positive relationship between Wiltshire Council and the market towns of Wiltshire.